Thevishal-09/Thevishal-09/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Drupal devloper.
-- 🌱 &nbsp; Enthusiast in Data Science and Artificial Intelligence .
+- 🌱 &nbsp; Enthusiast in Data Science and Artificial Intelligence.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>